vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tions ) by KKV 448 and HV I. 532 ( from Pad.).
 Vaisakha-krtya—Vide HV II, 748-750, KR 145-179, VKK 240

 259, KT 423-430, NS 90-97, SmK 108-117, GK 15-23.
-Some of the yratas in Vaiśākha, such as Akṣayyatrtīyā have been separately mentioned.
+Some of the vratas in Vaiśākha, such as Akṣayyatrtīyā have been separately mentioned.
 Other small matters are briefly dealt with here.
 In this month morning bath, particularly in holy rivers, is specially commended along with baths when the Sun is in Tula ( Balance ) or Makara (Capricorn).
 Vide RM (ABORI vol. 36 R. 331 "Tulā makara'&c.), KR 149 (quoting Tulāmakaramesesu prātah snānam vidhiyate ), KV 423-424, SmK 106, 108.
 The prātaḥsnāna may be begun on Caitra Full Moon or on the ekādaśī or Full Moon of Vaiśākha ( NS 90 ); for māhātmya of Vaiśākha-snāna, vide Pad.
 IV.
 85. 41-70 saying that early morning bath in Vai, is equal to Aśvamedha; on su.
 7 the worship of the Ganges, as it was let off on this tithi from his right ear by Jahnu who drank it up in anger (KKN 387, Pad.
 IV.
 85. 41-42, NS 95, SmK 112 ); on Vai. śu.
 7 Buddha was born and his image should be worshipped for three days from that tithi, especially when it has Puṣya

 List of vratas